On numerical approaches to the analysis of topology of the phase space for dynamical integrability: Conclusion

 \section{Conclusion}

-In this paper we have described the topological properties of the phase space of the small dimensional dynamical systems in the form convenient for verification.
-We have proposed a method of computer assisted proof of non-integrability for a given dynamical system and generalized it to the continuous range of parameters.
-This is a natural application of the classical Monte-Carlo method, permitting by a well-developped technique, using the pseudo-random quontities construct a qualitative picture of the behaviour of a deterministic system.
+In this paper we have described the topological properties of the phase space of the small dimensional integrable dynamical systems in the form convenient for verification.
+We have proposed a method of computer assisted analysis of integrability for a given dynamical system and generalized it to the continuous range of parameters.
+We have applied it to several systems the dynamics of which is interesting in the context of stability problems in mechanics.

+This approach is a natural application of the classical Monte-Carlo method, permitting by a well-developed technique, using the pseudo-random quantities to construct a qualitative picture of the behaviour of a deterministic system.
 Together with the results of the Kolmogorov-Arnold-Moser theory it permits to answer rather complicated questions on integrability.
-Such statistical approaches are often used in quantum mechanics and in various inverse problems of image recognition.
+Let us also note that on top of the described applications we were able to recover some know results from the theory of dynamical systems, like the classical integrable cases for the problem of the motion of a heavy rigid body with a fixed point (\cite{matapli}).
+Some work in progress also concerns qualitative analysis of dynamical systems not directly related to integrability: since the presented method permits in a sense to characterize quantitatively the chaotization of the system it helps to ``measure'' how generic are regular/irregular trajectories.

-As we have mentioned in the beginning of this paper there are other ways to study dynamical integrability using numerical methods.
-For example the meromorphic non-integrability of the examples discussed in the section \ref{sec:sec} can be proved by constructing the monodromy group (\cite{Ziglin_num}) and application of the results of (\cite{Ziglin}).
-One of the main motivations to develop these methods for us is studying more involved problems like systems with delay naturally appearing in biological modeling or relativistic celestial mechanics.
+As we have mentioned in the beginning of this paper there are other ways to study the qualitative behaviour of dynamical systems using numerical methods.
+For example the meromorphic non-integrability of the examples discussed in the section \ref{sec:sec} can be proved by constructing the monodromy group (\cite{Ziglin_num}) and application of the results of \cite{Ziglin}.
+Let us also briefly mention that one of the main motivations to develop these methods for us is studying more involved problems like systems with delay naturally appearing in biological modeling or relativistic celestial mechanics.
+There an important question is to study the existence of bounded solutions or the solutions of the limit cycle type.
+In the above language they will correspond to more regular trajectories than the arbitrary ones, and can be therefore localized by the likewise methods.

-\textbf{Acknowledgements.} This work has been partially done in the Dorodnitsyn Computing Center of Russian academy of sciences -- the author is thankful to Sergey Stepanov for constant attention.
-The author also thanks Boris Bardin for the suggestion to look at the satellite dynamics within the framework of the developped theory as well as for providing the manuscript of the article \cite{bardin} in preparation, and useful discussions of the obtained results.
+\textbf{Acknowledgements.} This work has been mostly done in the Claude Bernard Lyon 1 University and the Dorodnitsyn Computing Center of Russian Academy of Sciences -- the author is thankful to Sergey Stepanov for constant attention.
+The author also thanks Boris Bardin for the suggestion to look at the satellite dynamics within the framework of the developed approach as well as for providing the manuscript of the article \cite{bardin} in preparation, and useful discussions of the obtained results.\\